 This is the biggest market in the south district of Taipei.
-Located near National Taiwan University, the crowd are mostly students making this location one of the many inexpensive night markets for food tripping and shopping.
+Located near National Taiwan University, the crowd is primarily students making this location one of the many inexpensive night markets for food tripping and shopping.
 Don’t forget to try the Taiwanese bubble tea and lunbing (stuffed pancakes).

 How to get there by MRT: Take Taipei MRT-Xindian Line going to MRT Gongguan Station